Optimal stopping with nonlinear expectation: geometric and algorithmic solutions: Examples

 (see for example \cite[Th.\ 30]{Serfozo}).
-Thus $\mathcal{H}$ is differentiable, and uniformly equicontinuous by Lemma \ref{lem:diffislec}.
+Thus $\mathcal{H}$ is differentiable, and $\Delta$-equicontinuous by Lemma \ref{lem:diffislec}.
 Also, $\varrho$ is continuous by the conditional bounded convergence theorem for $\E$ and time consistent by its conditional tower property.
-Part \ref{smp1} of the strong Markov property (Definition \ref{def:mp}) is trivially satisfied as Brownian motion is a strong Markov process under $\E$, and part \ref{smp2} is satisfied as $\rho^x(Z) = {\E}^{x}[Z] =: \tilde \rho(\mathscr{L}(Z,\PP^x))$.
-(Note that, by allowing $\beta \to \infty$, it can be seen that the unbounded set $\mathcal{H}^\dagger$ of \eqref{eq:hdag} is not uniformly equicontinuous; however $\mathcal{H}$ is uniformly equicontinuous as it is bounded.)
+The strong Markov property (Definition \ref{def:mp}) is trivially satisfied as Brownian motion is a strong Markov process under $\E$.

-Thus Assumption \ref{continuity_assumption} holds, and Theorem \ref{pro:representation_4param} gives that if $g$ is continuous then $V=w$.
-It is straightforward to check that the nonconcave majorant $w$ of \eqref{eq:repV} is equal to the pointwise infimum over those $h \in \mathcal{H}^\dagger$ (cf. \eqref{eq:hdag}) which dominate $g$, and we recover the classical geometric method for optimal stopping problems \cite[Ch.\ III.7]{Dynkin_Yushkevich}.
+Thus Assumption \ref{continuity_assumption} holds, and Theorem \ref{pro:representation_4param} gives that if $g$ is continuous then $V=w$ (cf. \eqref{eq:repV}).
+It is straightforward to check that $w$ is then equal to the pointwise infimum over those $h \in \mathcal{H}^\dagger$ (cf. \eqref{eq:hdag}) which dominate $g$ or, equivalently, that $w$ is the smallest concave majorant of $g$, and we recover the classical geometric method for optimal stopping problems \cite[Ch.\ III.7]{Dynkin_Yushkevich}.

+More generally if $X^x$ is a one-dimensional diffusion, stopped as in Section \ref{sec:setting}, then we recover the result of Dayanik and Karatzas for undiscounted optimal stopping on a bounded interval (see \cite{Dayanik_Karatzas}).
+To see this write $Z_t^{S(x)}=S(X_t^x)$, where $S$ is the scale function of $X^x$, and note from part \ref{def:hcal1} of Definition \ref{def:hcal} that the set $\mathcal{H}$ of generalised potentials depends implicitly on the law of the process $X^x$.
+Thus, for clarity we may denote by $\mathcal{H}_X$ and $\mathcal{H}_Z$ the sets of generalised potentials induced respectively by the processes $X^x$ and $Z^{S(x)}=S(X^x)$.
+According to \cite[Prop.\ 2.2]{Dayanik_Karatzas}, the elements of $\mathcal{H}_X$ take the form